Condense, Don't Just Prune: Enhancing Efficiency and Performance in MoE Layer Pruning: Experiments

 \subsection{Experiment Setup}

-We adopt the opensource model \textit{DeepSeekMoE-16B} and \textit{Qwen1.5-MoE-A2.7B} \citep{qwen_moe}.
-Besides, in alignment with the methodologies outlined by \citet{sun2024wanda} and \citet{lu2024expertsequalefficientexpert}, we randomly sample 100 examples from the C4 dataset to serve as calibration data during the condensing phase of our model.
+We adopt the open-source models \textit{DeepSeekMoE-16B} and \textit{Qwen1.5-MoE-A2.7B} \citep{qwen_moe} (with 16B and 14.3B parameters, respectively) as representative high-capacity examples, and a larger model \textit{Qwen2-MoE-57B-A14B}.
+We randomly sample 100 examples from the open-source C4 dataset to serve as calibration data during the condensing phase of our model, due to its widespread adoption in the LLM community \citep{sun2024wanda,frantar2023sparsegptmassivelanguagemodels,yin2024outlierweighedlayerwisesparsity}.